 Factors That Determine The Longevity Of Blades In Safety Razors

-The blades normally used in safety razors are the double-edge blades.
-These are normally made up of a thin sheet of metal which is sharpened at the edges to act as the cutting machine we know blades for.
+The blades normally used in safety razors are double-edge blades.
+These are normally made up of a thin sheet of metal that is sharpened at the edges to act as the cutting machine we know blades for.

 Once the sharpness of these edges falls below a certain level, this is where you need them replaced.
 This fading of sharpness can be due to many factors.
 In this section, we will describe all the different factors which determine the longevity of the blades in safety razors.

 The longevity of almost everything is determined by the material it is made up of and blades are no different.
 This material defines the degree of pressure and usage it can withstand.

 To simply put, a blade made up of quality material can endure more pressure and, subsequently, lasts longer.
 On the other hand, a blade made up of sub-standard material wears out sooner because of its inability to withstand the pressure.

 Carbon steel and stainless steel are the two main materials you would find in blades.